Jaycode88/msp-2/TESTING.md

 ### JavaScript

 I have used the recommended [JShint Validator](https://jshint.com) to validate my JS file.
+I used version 11 which does not throw errors due to use of ES6 syntax.

 ![screenshot](documentation/jsvalid.png)